MicrosoftDocs/xamarin-docs/docs/ios/platform/introduction-to-ios9/additional-framework-changes.md

 The new _CloudKit Web Services_ framework provides  a JavaScript library (CloudKit JS) that can be incorporated in your website to provide access to the same CloudKit based data and content as your Xamarin.iOS app.

 > [!IMPORTANT]
-> **NOTE:** Before you can access, present or update content from a CloudKit database using CloudKit JS, you must have previously defined that database's schema.
+> Before you can access, present or update content from a CloudKit database using CloudKit JS, you must have previously defined that database's schema.